Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Time for professional development

-“With a flexible schedule, employees can pursue professional development opportunities, such as attending college — something that can be difficult to do with a traditional 9-to-5 schedule,” Rosenstein said.
+“With a flexible schedule, employees can pursue professional development opportunities, such as attending college — something that can be difficult to do with a traditional nine-to-five schedule,” Rosenstein said.
 “Access to such opportunities is especially important to millennials, who consistently prefer professional development over a salary increase.”

 What are the benefits of flextime for employers?